python/cpython/Doc/library/random.rst

 The default :func:`.random` returns multiples of 2⁻⁵³ in the range *0.0 ≤ x < 1.0*.
 All such numbers are evenly spaced and are exactly representable as Python floats.
-However, many floats in that interval are not possible selections.
+However, many other representable floats in that interval are not possible selections.
 For example, ``0.05954861408025609`` isn't an integer multiple of 2⁻⁵³.

 The following recipe takes a different approach.
 All floats in the interval are possible selections.
 The mantissa comes from a uniform